Ladinawan-01/LiveChat/DEPLOYMENT.md

 To test the current setup locally:

 1. Make sure you're running on localhost
-2. The Socket.IO server will start on port 3001
+2. The Socket.IO server runs on port 3000
-3. The client will connect to localhost:3001
+3. The client connects to localhost:3000

 ## Next Steps